 Note: Students enrolled in health occupations programs must pass all required course work with a minimum of a C- grade.
 However, a minimum 2.0 cumulative GPA (C grade average) is required to graduate from the program and the College.
 Students are required to take courses in an online or hybrid format.

-With an average annual income of $35,276 - $57,428 and a projected growth of 18%, the career outlook for Respiratory Care graduates is outstanding.
+With an annual income range of $35,276 - $57,428 and a projected growth of 18%, the career outlook for Respiratory Care graduates is outstanding.

 Employers of NICC Alumni

 Finley Hospital, Dubuque, IA